-The Navy awarded the Navy Cross to retired Navy Capt.
-Royce Williams last week for downing four Soviet MiG-15 aircraft during the Korean War in what is still the longest recorded dogfight in U.S. military history.
+Secretary of the Navy Carlos Del Toro awarded the Navy Cross to retired Navy Capt.
+Royce Williams on Jan.
+20 for downing four Soviet MiG-15 aircraft during the Korean War in what is still the longest recorded dogfight in U.S. military history.

 On Nov.
 18, 1952, then-Lt.
-Williams, an F9F-5 Panther jet fighter pilot assigned to the aircraft carrier Oriskany, was flying a combat patrol mission off the coast of Korea with two other F9F pilots when they encountered seven Soviet MiGs.
+Williams, an F9F-5 Panther jet fighter pilot assigned to the aircraft carrier Oriskany, was flying a combat patrol mission off the coast of Korea with two other F9F pilots when they encountered the MiGs.

 A fuel pump issue caused the team’s flight leader to return to the carrier.
 Shortly after, Williams’ wingman chased down the first MiG Williams shot, leaving Williams alone to handle the remaining six MiGs.